filecoin-project/notary-governance/.github/ISSUE_TEMPLATE/notary-application.md

 ---
 name: Notary Application
-about: Application form for Notaries to recieve DataCap (both new and existing)
+about: Application to become a Notary and recieve DataCap to allocation (both new and existing notaries should fill this out)
 title: ''
 labels: request
 assignees: ''